spatial-model-editor/spatial-model-editor/docs/reference/dune.rst

 =====================

-`dune-copasi <https://dune-copasi.netlify.app/>`_ is the default PDE solver, which solves the PDE on a triangular mesh using finite element discretization methods.
+`dune-copasi <https://dune-copasi.netlify.app/>`_ is the default PDE solver, which solves the PDE on a tetrahedral mesh using finite element discretization methods.
 The mesh is automatically constructed from the geometry image, as described in :doc:`mesh`.

 Simulation options